 - I didn’t follow up as lustily as I could have.
 Again, in the name of being humble and unobtrusive on the people I love, I waited for them to take initiative and read it and respond.
 Maybe they were waiting for me to ask, or to ask more often.

 - If I were to be really honest with myself, I probably didn’t want criticism from these people at all; I just wanted them to read it and tell me how fantastic I am.
-My chosen group was largely my moral supporters, but not necessarily people with the knowledge to help me with the manuscript.
+My chosen group was largely my moral supporters, but not necessarily people with the knowledge to help me with a manuscript.

 As I alluded to, there is one person – and one person only – who read my manuscript and gave me feedback.
 He was a fellow author with whom I had exchanged manuscripts for feedback.
 Although I did this with two authors, it only worked with the author I could meet with in person (possibly a coincidence, but likely not).